21st Century Marketing — AI vs. Human

 Step by step we’re moving to the new era - machine-assisted or even machine-driven.
 It’s only a matter of time before we delegate content creation to our computers.
 Actually, some companies already have.

-Business and financial sectors are the first ones to try out machines’ intelligence and make use of the content produced by them.
+The business and financial sectors are the first ones to try out machines’ intelligence and make use of the content produced by AI.
 The content of those fields is the dream for machines to work with (if machines can dream, of course).
-It needs to be structured, informative, with no excessive sentences, opinions or emotions.
+It needs to be structured, and informative, with no excessive sentences, opinions, or emotions.
 And this is just what computers create!

 Surely, human assistance is still inevitable, especially at the preparation stage.
 People need to make up a template that computers could read and interpret, and accurately fill that template with the necessary data.

 Producing empathetic, emotional, and creative content is still the writers’ job.
 At least for now.
 As more and more efforts and investments are spent to change that.

 In search of natural language

-Quality content creation and urge for more content speed up the research of content automation.
+Quality content creation and the urge for more content speed up the research of content automation.
 Natural language processing (NLP) and natural language generation (NLG) are the first steps on that ladder.

-Not long ago Grammarly, a tool to check your texts for mistakes online, got $110M in fundings.
+Not long ago Grammarly, a tool to check your texts for mistakes online, got $110M in funding.
 What does it do?
 Company’s algorithms teach computers to actually “read” the text you’re giving to them, and provide you with suggestions for its further improvement.
 The system considers not only possible typos but analyses grammar and suggests stylistic changes.

 As you can see, there’s no talk about full replacement of human force, if you were worried about that.
-What we should expect is more sort of collaboration between people and machines, that will give the former freedom to do something more creative and requiring the work of the right brain.
+What we should expect is more sort of collaboration between people and machines, that will give the former freedom to do something more creative and require the work of the right brain.

 These are only a few examples but you can see the trend - computers are becoming our allies in both analyzing and creating content.